daniilvinn/daniilvinn.github.io/_posts/2024-05-04-my_blog_post.md

 # Vertex quantization in Omniforce Game Engine
 ## Renderer design considerations
 From the very beginning of development of my engine's renderer, I wanted it to support highly detailed _meshes_.
 To make that possible, my renderer required a vertex compression system which not just quantizes vertex positions to 16-bit floats.
 I needed higher compression ratio and very fast, near-instant decoding algorithm alongside with minimal precision loss.

+Another thing to consider is that my engine's renderer is built around mesh shaders, meaning that all meshes are split into clusters with up to 64 vertices and 124 triangles.
+This is very important note, which will be used for position compression.
+Mesh shaders are supported in NVIDIA Turing+ and AMD RDNA2+ GPUs.
+On NVIDIA, FP16 and FP32 computing rates are the same starting from Ampere generation, however, we can benefit from it on Turing GPUs, where FP16 computing rate is doubled compared to FP32 - this is another thing to consider when designing compression system.

 Meshes in my engine's target scenes can have more than 200k polygons - which effectively proves my statement above about compression system requirements.
 To summarize, I can highlight these features which have to be present in quantization system:
 - High compression rate, more than constant 50%
 - Capability of runtime decoding